LeeWannacott/nvim-dogecomments/README.md

-Description: Help Doge get to the moon by letting Doge comment out your code.
+Description: Help Doge to the moon by commenting out your code.
 Written in moon language.

 Install: `Plug 'leewannacott/nvim-dogecomments'`